 Background

-States charge fees for the use of certain services.
+State and local governments charge fees for the use of certain services.
 These fees are based on the principle that people should pay according to the benefits they receive.
-State and local governments also levy utility taxes and a variety of user fees.
-Among them are road tolls and fees for vehicle registration, park admission, and various permits.
+Among them are road tolls, fees for vehicle registration, utility taxes, park admissions, and various permits.
 User fees may have great potential in the infrastructure area.
 They could be a source of funds for the maintenance and repair of roadways and utility systems.

-However, these fees tend to fall more heavily on people with lower incomes since the fees represent a larger share of their income.
+These fees, however, tend to be regressive.
 In addition, failure to pay some fees can result in severe consequences.
 This creates an extra burden for people with low incomes.

-User fees on services are just one type of fee levied by states.
-States also charge impact fees.
-These are paid by developers of commercial, industrial, or residential real estate projects to defray some of the public infrastructure costs that such projects entail.
+States also charge impact fees on developers of commercial, industrial, or residential real estate projects to defray some of the public costs associated with the private projects.

-Sometimes states choose to raise money by selling off public assets such as parks and open spaces.
-These asset sales produce short-term revenue gains but can result in longer-term revenue losses and reduced future public enjoyment of assets.
+Sometimes states raise money by selling off public assets such as parks and open spaces.
+These asset sales may produce one-time immediate revenue gain but result in permanent future revenue losses.
+It may reduce public enjoyment of assets.

 USER FEES AND ASSET SALES: Policy